IrrationalShadow/water/docs/content/notes/sass-styleguide.md

 ### Building constructs

-- Add a `data-construct="Construct name"` to your containing element.
+- Add an optional `data-construct="Construct name"` to your containing element.
 - Use sentence case for your construct names.

 Mixing and matching reusable classes allows developers to create constructs (large